Renewable Energy: Meeting our growing electricity demand while keeping prices low

 In the same way that the weather can be predicted hours to weeks in advance, the likely solar or wind farm power output at any point in time can also be forecast.
 For example, the Australian Electricity Market Operator (AEMO) has established a Wind Energy Forecasting System to predict wind farm production from minutes to days in advance.
 This system enables AEMO to reliably operate the electricity market taking into account the constantly changing load, availability of and loading on transmission lines, plant outages at major power stations, and the changing output of wind farms.

 As more wind and solar projects are built, the level of renewable energy output to the grid will be more consistent.
-While a storm may be affecting one project, when that is only one of 20 or 200 similar projects it will not materially affect Australia’s electricity supply system.
+While a storm front or clouds may be affecting one project, when that is only one of 20 or 200 similar projects it will not materially affect Australia’s electricity supply system.

 None of our energy options come without limitations.
 Nuclear power comes with its inherent risks; coal and gas options come with inescapable climate impacts; bioenergy options often compete with land needed for food and timber requirements; and in a dry continent like Australia, hydro options are inherently limited.